 The San Diego Natural History Museum (also known as theNAT), is a favorite of local kids.
 As they get older, they go back to the same exhibits they love over and over again.
 In the process, they manage to see, do, and learn something new every time.

-Also, do take a peek at special exhibits and events like camps, hikes, and get involved via the Citizen Scientist projects.
-If you can’t visit in person, take advantage of their at-home learning.
+Also, take a peek at special exhibits and events like camps and hikes, and get involved via the Citizen Scientist projects.
+If you can’t visit in person, use their at-home learning.

 See also: Local Kids’ Guide to the San Diego Natural History Museum